Christmas Markets on the Sunny Side of Germany

 I was the guest of Baden-Wurttemberg Tourism Board on a recent press tour of the area.
 I was not financially compensated and all opinions are my own.

-Warning: there are lots of photos food, gluhwein and fun being had at 7 wonderful German Christmas Markets.
+Warning: there are lots of photos of food, gluhwein and fun being had at 7 wonderful German Christmas Markets.
 These photos will undoubtedly cause you to immediately feel the holiday spirit.

 Christmas Markets on the Sunny Side of Germany